Elucidating the solution space of extended reverse-time SDE for diffusion models: Experiment Details

 We list all the experimental details and experimental results in this section.

-Firstly, we have observed that the shape of the FEI-step curve is closely related to the choice of step size schedule and noise schedule within the pretrained diffusion models.
-Fig.\ref{FEI_step} illustrates two distinct FEI-step curves using EDM~\citep{karras2022elucidating} and Guided-diffusion~\citep{dhariwal2021diffusion} as pretrained models.
+Firstly, we have observed that the shape of the FIE-NFE curve is closely related to the choice of step size schedule and noise schedule within the pretrained diffusion models.
+Fig.\ref{FEI_step} illustrates two distinct FIE-NFE curves using EDM \cite{karras2022elucidating} and Guided-diffusion \cite{dhariwal2021diffusion} as pretrained models.

-Table \ref{sde4vs5} and Table \ref{sde4vs5cifar} present the image generation quality of different noise scale functions on ImageNet $64\times64$~\citep{deng2009imagenet} and CIFAR-10~\citep{krizhevsky2009learning}, described by FID scores~\citep{heusel2017gans}.
-Due to the discretization errors of ER SDE 4 being sufficiently close to the minimal error (see Fig.\ref{FEI_FID}), it exhibits outstanding FID scores.
-Despite the initial significant discretization error in ER SDE 5, its later-generated image quality is comparable to ER SDE 4.
-Particularly on the ImageNet $64\times64$ dataset, ER SDE 5 even surpasses ER SDE 4 after 20 NFE.
-This implies that practitioners may need to experiment with different noise scale functions for various scenarios.
-This paper aims to rapidly generate images that combine diversity and quality, hence selecting ER SDE 5 as the noise scale function for ER-SDE-Solvers.
-Table \ref{vevpcifar10} shows how FID scores change with NFE for different orders of VE ER-SDE-Solvers and VP ER-SDE-Solvers on CIFAR-10.
-Consistent with the findings in Table \ref{table1}, VE ER-SDE-Solvers and VP ER-SDE-Solvers demonstrate similar image generation quality.
-Furthermore, as the order increases, convergence becomes faster with the decreasing discretization errors.
+Table \ref{vevpcifar10} shows how FID scores change with NFE for different stages of VE ER-SDE-Solvers and VP ER-SDE-Solvers on CIFAR-10.
+Consistent with the findings in Main Text Table 4, VE ER-SDE-Solvers and VP ER-SDE-Solvers demonstrate similar image generation quality.
+Furthermore, as the stage increases, convergence becomes faster with the decreasing discretization errors.